brendanbank/quectel_exporter/readme.md

 	                        set the path to the serial port of the modem [default: /dev/ttyUSB2] -b BAUDRATE, --baudrate BAUDRATE
-	                        set the baudrate of the serial port of the modem [default: 115200] -j, --json            Read the defice file as json input: False] -f, --frequency       fetch frequency data from https://rahix.github.io/frequency-bands/data/fb.csv : False] -w, --daemonize       daemonize and listen on PORT to incoming requests. : False] -u, USERNAME, --username USERNAME
+	                        set the baudrate of the serial port of the modem [default: 115200] -j, --json            Read the device info from a json input file: False] -f, --frequency       fetch frequency data from https://rahix.github.io/frequency-bands/data/fb.csv : False] -w, --daemonize       daemonize and listen on PORT to incoming requests. : False] -u, USERNAME, --username USERNAME